Lausti98/bsc-recsys/README.md

 ## How to execute experiments
 ### 1. Initialize virtual environment
 To ensure the requirements for the project is aligned when executing the code, a virtual enviroment should be created, following the steps below:
+* Navigate to the top-level directory of the project
 * ```$ python -m venv env```
 * ```$ source env/bin/activate```